-3.13 Returning to Work after Maternity, Adoption or Additional Paternity Leave
+3.13 Returning to Work after Maternity, Paternity or Adoption Leave

-3.13.1 Returning to Work in School Holidays
+3.13.1 Returning to work in School Holidays

-If you intend to return to work from maternity, adoption or Additional Paternity Leave for pay purposes during the school holidays, you must discuss and agree this with your Principal ensuring you comply with the relevant notification requirements, as outlined (see [section 3.8](#) for maternity, [section 4.5](#) for adoption and [section 5.4](#) for paternity).
+If you intend to return to work from maternity, adoption or additional paternity leave for pay purposes during the school holidays, you must discuss and agree this with your Principal ensuring you comply with the relevant notification requirements, as outlined (see [section 3.8](#) for maternity, [section 4.5](#) for adoption and [section 5.5](#) for paternity).
 Your Principal will notify the HR Officer, who will reinstate you on payroll.

-NB notification must come from Principals/Academies - not from employees themselves.
+NB notification must come from Principal / Academy - not from employee themselves.

-3.13.2 Returning to Your Previous Job
+3.13.2 Returning to your previous job

-When you return to work you have the right to return to the job you left before you went on leave unless it is not practical for the Academy to do so, for example because the job has changed.
+When you return to work you have the right to return to the job you left before you went on leave unless it is not practical for the academy to do so, for example because the job has changed.
 If this is the case you should be offered another suitable role with the same terms and conditions where one exists.